lynxthecat/cake-autorate/README.md

 CAKE is an algorithm that manages the buffering of data being sent/received by an [OpenWrt router](https://openwrt.org) so that no more data is queued than is necessary, minimizing the latency ("bufferbloat") and improving the responsiveness of a network.

+## CAKE forces users of variable bandwidth connections to make a horrible compromise

 The CAKE algorithm always uses fixed upload and download bandwidth settings to manage its queues.
 Variable bandwidth connections present a challenge because the actual bandwidth at any given moment is not known.

 As CAKE works with a fixed set bandwidth this effectively forces the user to choose a compromise bandwidth setting, but typically this means lost bandwidth in exchange for latency control and/or bufferbloat during the worst conditions.
 This compromise is hardly ideal: whilst the actual usable line rate is above the set compromise bandwidth, the connection is unnecessarily throttled back to the compromise setting resulting in lost bandwidth (yellow); and whilst the actual usable line rate is below the set compromise bandwidth, the connection is not throttled enough (green) resulting in bufferbloat.